 In packet transfer mode, the mobile station is allocated radio resources providing one or more TBFs for physical point-to-point connection(s) on one or more packet data physical channels for the unidirectional transfer of upper layer PDUs between the network and the mobile station.
 Successive transfer of one or more upper layer PDUs is possible.
-Concurrent TBFs may be established in opposite directions, unless the mobile station is in EC-EGPRS operation.
+Concurrent TBFs may be established in opposite directions, unless the mobile station is in EC operation.
 The RR sublayer provides the following services:

 - transfer of upper layer PDUs in RLC acknowledged mode;